 You can encourage curiosity in the simplest ways possible.
 For instance, you can introduce the concept of seed germination and growth through a small indoor garnered project.
 Planting the seeds, taking care of them, and anticipating the moment they bloom can greatly encourage their curiosity.
 If your classroom doesn’t get enough sunlight, you can ask your school to invest in some grow lights, that will not only compensate for the lack of natural light but will also speed up the entire process.
 This can make the curiosity-filled learning effective and time-efficient.

 Conclusion: Aiding Student Growth

 There are tons of inherent benefits of developing a growth mindset, both for kids and adults.
 As a teacher, you will only succeed in aiding your learners to grow by encouraging them to push through their comfort zones to grasp new concepts regardless of how tough they could be.
-You will need to be patient with them because growth doesn’t happen instantaneously.
+Patient with them because effective learning is the key to learning and student growth that otherwise doesn’t happen instantaneously.